MicrosoftDocs/Viva/Viva/solutions/slack-integration.md

 ### personmapping.csv

-The `personmapping.csv` file is a comma-delimited mapping of an email address (used in Viva Insights organization data) to a Hash id (person identifier). `personmapping.csv` allows these two datasets—email and Hash id—to be surfaced in a report, such as the Viva Insights Ways of Working Power BI report.
+The `personmapping.csv` file is a comma-delimited mapping of an email address (used in Viva Insights organization data) to a Hash ID (person identifier). `personmapping.csv` allows these two datasets—email and Hash ID—to be surfaced in a report, such as the Viva Insights Ways of Working Power BI report.

-To create `personmapping.csv`, you’ll need to add in the Hash id and email addresses.
+To create `personmapping.csv`, you’ll need to add in the Hash ID and email addresses.
 Make sure the person identifier is the same in `personmapping.csv` as it is in the organization data loaded into Viva Insights.
 The email address is the same as what’s used in Slack.

 Schema: